 - 2.5.1.
-On-site and off-site data need to be mapped in separate QGIS template projects. - 2.5.2.
+On-site and off-site data need to be mapped in separate QGIS template projects.
+The user can specify whether mapped habitats are 'on-site' and 'off-site' in the attributes table but this does not pull through to the GIS import tool, it is for reference, as well as to facilitate drop-down options reliant on the 'off-site option being selected. - 2.5.2.
 Prior to creating features within the QGIS template, first import any necessary raster and vector layers required.
 This could include satellite imagery, detailed maps, and site plans.